10 nights: LOFTHUS x 3, BALESTRAND x 3, LOEN x 3, BERGEN x 1

 - Car ferry from Hellesylt to Geiranger for one vehicle, driver and passenger.

-- 1 night at the 4* Thon Hotel Rosenkrantz in Bergen based on a standard double/twin room including daily buffet breakfast and complimentary evening buffet meal* Car parking is available in the multi-storey car park directly across the road from the hotel for a supplement (payable locally) – preferential rate given to hotel guests.
+- 1 night at the 4* Thon Hotel Rosenkrantz in Bergen based on a standard double/twin room including daily buffet breakfast.
+Car parking is available in the multi-storey car park directly across the road from the hotel for a supplement (payable locally) – preferential rate given to hotel guests.

 - A copy of the vintage motoring gazetteer ‘Motoring in Norway’.